-- Assessing the adequacy and quality of data provided. - Ensures that homogeneous risk groups of insurance and reinsurance obligations are identified for an appropriate assessment of underlying risks. - Ensure the most appropriate approximations for the purposes of calculating the best estimate are used in cases referred to in Article 82 of the Solvency II Directive 2009/138/EC. - The calculation of technical provisions, whilst ensuring its appropriateness of the methodologies, models, and assumptions. - Assess the uncertainty associated with the estimates made in the calculation of the technical provisions. - Analysing the movement in technical provisions, including the comparison of best estimates against experience. - Consider relevant information provided by financial markets on underwriting risks and ensure that it is integrated in the assessment of technical provisions. - Review of the loss portfolios and providing advice on the current underwriting policy and the adequacy of the pricing and reinsurance arrangements of the Company. - Contributing to the effective implementation of the Risk Management System, particularly in the compilation of the ORSA report and performing the SCR calculations. - Annual reporting to the Board documenting all material tasks undertaken by the Actuarial Function, their results and identification and recommendation for deficiencies.
+- Assessing the adequacy and quality of data provided. - Ensures that homogeneous risk groups of insurance and reinsurance obligations are identified for an appropriate assessment of underlying risks. - Ensure the most appropriate approximations for the purposes of calculating the best estimate are used in cases referred in the Solvency II Directive 2009/138/EC. - The calculation of technical provisions, whilst ensuring its appropriateness of the methodologies, models, and assumptions. - Assess the uncertainty associated with the estimates made in the calculation of the technical provisions. - Analysing the movement in technical provisions, including the comparison of best estimates against experience. - Consider relevant information provided by financial markets on underwriting risks and ensure that it is integrated in the assessment of technical provisions. - Review of the loss portfolios and providing advice on the current underwriting policy and the adequacy of the pricing and reinsurance arrangements of the Company. - Contributing to the effective implementation of the Risk Management System. - Annual reporting to the Board documenting all material tasks undertaken by the Actuarial Function, their results and identification and recommendation for deficiencies.